dharple/bin/README.md

 ### date time utilities

+`month` - Writes out a month stamp for a file, in the format `YYYYMM`.

 `stamp` - Writes out a time and date stamp for a file, in the format `YYYYMMDD-HHSS`.

 ### git utilities